 Family photoshoots may seem stressful, but with a little planning and a positive mindset, they can become fun and memorable experiences for everyone involved!
 As a photographer with years of experience working with families, I understand the challenges that can arise during a session.
 Just remember that your child’s behavior will not affect the outcome of the shoot (unless you allow it to!)
 With patience, positivity, and positive reinforcement, we can create beautiful, authentic moments that showcase your family’s unique personalities and connections.
 Remember to communicate with your partner, remain flexible, and enjoy the moment.
 By following these simple tips, you can make your family photoshoot successful and create lasting memories with the people that you love.

 PS: Be sure to check back next week for part 2!

-Leah Parks with Nightingale and Willow Photography is an Indianapolis area based lifestyle photographer specializing in family, maternity, newborn, and milestone photography.
+Leah Parks with Nightingale and Willow Photography is an Indianapolis area-based Family and Newborn Photographer, Motherhood Educator, Hands-Free Mama, and Neuro-Inclusion Advocate.

 photos by nightingale and willow Photography © 2023 | All rights reserved | Design by House of W